 BUT, we also would love your input!
 This year, keep an eye out for any great Mother’s Day campaigns you receive, and be sure to share your favorites with us on Twitter.
 We’ll might add some of your suggestions to this post in the future.

 Anthropologie: The power of simplicity in your email campaigns

 First up is Anthropologie’s To Mom With Love email.
 What we love about this campaign is its simplicity, focusing the email on one clear purpose: shop Mother’s Day Gifts.

 The image is simple yet beautiful and brand-aligned, making it clear right off the top what this email is about.
 Their call-to-action, “Shop Mother’s Day Gift”, is more descriptive than many in this list, which simply state “Shop Now”.
 They also use colors really effectively, creating a clear emotional reaction of energy, love, and motherhood.

 Jack Spade: Email design to increase clicks

 We warned you about soft pinks.
-This email continues the trend started by Anthropologie with it’s simple yet impactful design.
-They also take advantage of the fact that many of their customers are used to shopping on their website, and so they maintain this brand consistency with the website heading at the top, which creates familiarity and allows readers to navigate to any page on the site they want.
+This email continues the trend started by Anthropologie with its simple yet impactful design.
+They also take advantage of the fact that many of their customers are used to shopping on their website, and so they maintain this brand consistency with the website heading at the top.
+That creates familiarity and allows readers to navigate to any page on the site they want.

 But make no mistake, the page THEY want you to go to is the Mother’s Day “Shop Now” link.
 The witty (and all too relatable) headline “You Never Call Anymore” literally forms the top of a funnel that pulls your eyes downwards to the one CTA, “Shop Now”.
 Brilliant.